Creative Support

 Somerset Film Community Film Kit

-Somerset Film aims to support the making of short films by emerging talent that might not otherwise get made, we are particularly interested in supporting films which tell stories about Somerset and the climate crisis.
+Somerset Film aims to support the making of short films by emerging talent that might not otherwise get made, we are particularly interested in supporting narrative fiction and films which tell stories about Somerset and the climate crisis.
 We do this by providing access to equipment, advice and guidance.
+Our community film kit includes camera, tripod, mics.
+Other kit may also be available, subject to demand.

-If you want to enquiry about booking our Community Film Kit to produce your have a short film, complete our enquiry form.
+To apply to use our Community Film Kit to produce your short film, complete our enquiry form.
+Please take the time to read the terms and conditions at the start of the form.

 Young Creatives Networking